 By default, user interface controls (uicontrols) use the default font for the platform on which they are running.
-For example, when displaying your GUI on PCs, uicontrols use MS San Serif.
-When your GUI runs on a different platform, it uses that computer's default font.
-This provides a consistent look with respect to your GUI and other application GUIs.
+For example, when displaying your UI on PCs, uicontrols use MS San Serif.
+When your program runs on a different platform, it uses that computer's default font.
+This provides a consistent look with respect to your UI and other applications.

 You can use the Property Inspector to set this property: